Search our Site:

 Source: Manitoba Hydro

-Promotion and Support for Energy Conservation
+Support for Energy Conservation

 Manitoba Hydro Mural October 2003 Manitoba Hydro has an energy conservation strategy (also known as 'demand-side management') called 'Power Smart' (please also see section below on New Renewable Energy - Energy Conservation).
 The objective of Power Smart is to meet energy needs through efficiency improvements rather than new sources of generation.
 Through Power Smart, Manitoba Hydro promotes energy efficient products, services and programs for residential, commercial and industrial customers.